zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "A Quitter never wins - and - a Winner never quits."
+> "We have to live life with a sense of urgency so not a minute is wasted."
 >
-> — Napoleon Hill
+> — Les Brown
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch